madd-games/glidix/README.md

 The easiest way to build the OS is to run `./build-dist.sh` in the root directory.
 Note that it can be quite slow the first time you run it, as it will have to build the cross-compiler and then also build the native compiler.
 After that it should be a lot faster, because once the compiler is built is does not need to be re-built.

 `build-dist.sh` performs a contained build, inside the `build` directory, where it will install the cross-compiler and make a sysroot for it, and add it to its own `PATH`.
 This means you don't have to set up anything else on your machine.
-The end result of this script is the file `build/iso/glidix.iso` which is the bootable disk image of Glidix.
+The end result of this script is the file `build/diskimg/glidix.img` which is the bootable disk image of Glidix.

 ## Running

 ### Bochs

-To run the ISO in Bochs after `build-dist.sh`, just run `bochs` in the root directory as `bochsrc` is already set up.
+To run the disk image in Bochs after `build-dist.sh`, just run `bochs` in the root directory as `bochsrc` is already set up.

 ## Status